 - you’re from the EU, EEA or Switzerland

-- you live primarily outside of the UK
+- you are not primarily resident in the UK

 Irish citizens won’t need to apply as they will be covered by the Common Travel Area arrangements.